Siddharthgolecha/Udacity-Capstone-Project/CarND-Capstone/README.md

 Seven sets of images were used:

 - The images provided by the ROS bag file from Udacity
-- 6 sets of images from MPEG recordings from other team runs:
+- 6 sets of images from MPEG recordings from other runs:
   - https://www.youtube.com/watch?v=V8U5_2SFdJs
   - https://www.youtube.com/watch?v=1TjhlsXzrqU
   - https://www.youtube.com/watch?v=fGNzEqoeZtY